peter115342/soccer-tracker-DE-project/README.md

 </p>

 <div style="background-color: #FFEDD5; padding: 10px; border-radius: 5px; margin-bottom: 20px;">
   <strong>⚠️ LEARNING PROJECT:</strong> This is a personal learning project in the field of data engineering.
-I understand the architecture might not be the most optimal as this project.I made this to practise and learn.
+I understand the architecture might not be the most optimal as this project.
+I made this to practise and learn.
 Feedback and suggestions are highly welcomed!
 </div>

 # Football Statistics Tracker 📊⚽